ant-design/pro-editor/docs/guide/data-management.en-US.md

 The key code here is `createStore`, which aggregates all slices and returns a complete editor Store for store initialization.

-The `createWithEqualityFn` function wraps the relevant middleware in use, defaulting to using the `devtools` middleware to provide developer tool support and replacing the default comparison function with `shallow` to optimize performance.
+The `createWithEqualityFn` function wraps relevant middleware, and by default, it uses the `devtools` middleware to provide developer tool support and replaces the default comparison function with `shallow` to optimize performance.

 ### Slice Section

-The initState and selector of each slice are similar to non-slice.
-Therefore, not much elaboration is needed.
+The initState and selector in each slice are similar to non-slice.
+Therefore, they will not be elaborated further.
 Let's focus on `slices/crud/action.ts`:

 ```ts
 import { StateCreator } from 'zustand/vanilla';